Walter Shillington is an avid collector of mechanical timepieces. While he focuses mainly on watches, Walter also reviews household items.

 The Ecovitta upright steam cleaner provides an eco-friendly method of cleaning carpets, rugs and hardwood floors without the use of harsh chemicals.
-A selection of accessories are included to assist in the cleaning of cupboards, curtains and toilets.
+A selection of accessories is included to assist in the cleaning of cupboards, curtains and toilets.

 I obtained the steam cleaner at a local department store.
 It came well packaged in a cardboard box, insulated with Styrofoam.
 This model, the EC05, closely resembles an inexpensive powered carpet sweeper and its exterior is composed of sturdy plastic.
-The Floor Head attaches to the bottom of the unit.
-When in use, steam is produced inside the main unit and forced into the Floor Head.
-This soaks an attached cloth which picks up dirt as the steam cleaner is drawn across the floor.
-The Floor Head can be easily interchanged with other accessories.
+The floor head attaches to the bottom of the unit.
+When in use, steam is produced inside the main unit and forced into the floor head.
+This soaks an attached cloth, which picks up dirt as the steam cleaner is drawn across the floor.
+The floor head can be easily interchanged with other accessories.

 My general impression is favorable.
 I would prefer that the parts connecting the various accessories to the main unit be composed of metal rather than plastic, but they seem sturdy enough.
 The accessories included in the package appear to be well made.

 This cleaner includes a heating unit that quickly converts water to steam.
 A built-in water tank holds approximately five cups of water.
 I cleaned two hardwood floors, a carpeted bedroom and three small rugs before running low on water.

 Operation is simple.
 I filled the water tank and applied power.
 30 seconds later, the steam ready light turned green.
 I turned the steam regulator on full blast, aimed the nozzle inside my kitchen sink, and activated the steam switch.
 Billowing steam hissed into the sink.
 I switched off the steam and attached the floor head.